What does it take to get foundation funding (grants)?

 So, what does it take to get grants?
 What secrets do the successful nonprofits know?

 - A track record of success

 True.
 All those things are important and can be developed over time.

-What you need coming out of the starting gate and to hang on to throughout the process are two important virtues – patience and persistence.
+What you need coming out of the starting gate and to hang on to throughout the process of seeking foundation funding are two important virtues – patience and persistence.

 All too often a young nonprofit or an organization just starting a grants program will give up two, three or six months into it.
 Likewise, the nonprofit who has dabbled with grant writing but not gotten any money tends to throw in the towel when they don’t quickly get a grant.

 What we often hear is “Nobody will give us a grant” or “I’m spending all this money on grant writing and not getting anything in return.”
 If they quit too soon, those statements may end up being true.

 Grant writing is a muscle you have to develop.
 If you’ve ever tried diet and exercise, you know it takes time to develop muscle.